Advice for current students

 Scholars researching technology in the classroom have found that students who spend time checking social network cites, emailing, chatting (or shopping!) perform significantly worse on exams than those who do not.

-But even more troubling, when students engage in such 'multitasking' on these laptops and smartphones, there is a 'contagion' effect: classmates seated next to them also become distracted—even if they are not 'multitasking' themselves—and also receive lower marks on exams.
+But even more troubling, when students engage in such 'multitasking' on laptops and smartphones, there is a 'contagion' effect: classmates seated next to them also become distracted—even if they are not 'multitasking' themselves—and also receive lower marks on exams.

 Finally, out of respect for your classmates and lecturers, please do not engage in texting or WhatsApp chats during class (students are never as subtle about it as they think!).
-It is distracting, disrespectful, and generally rude to those around you.
+It is distracting, disrespectful, and simply rude to those around you.